Every influencer marketer has run into confusion when it comes to collaborating with an influencer. Let alone when paying money for a sponsored post.

-That’s why we also use the ratio of comments to likes as a deciding criteria.
+That’s why we also use the ratio of comments to likes as deciding criteria for measuring influence.

 We’re also working on adding in some more metrics that may not have a huge impact on the Mango Score.
 But they will make our influencer score even more accurate and advanced.